Data protection

 1

-Sign the clear_data file using the -stored private key and output the signature to a file called clear_data.sig.
+Sign the clear_data file by using the -stored private key and output the signature to a file called clear_data.sig.

 Text